Renz lives in the Philippines. He's passionate about food and created his own food blog, A Not-So-Popular Kid.

 What Are Napoleones?

-In case you're not familiar with these famous local delicacies, Napoleones are puff pastries with delicious, custard-like filling topped with sugar glazing.
+In case you're not familiar with these famous local delicacies, Napoleones are delicate puff pastries with delicious, custard-like filling topped with sugar glazing that gives it a light crunch once you take a bite.
 If you have a sweet tooth, you will surely enjoy this treat.
 It may even become one of your all-time favorites!

 Napoleones Make Great Souvenirs

 If you arrive at Bacolod Airport and realize you've forgotten to buy your souvenirs, or if you realize the souvenirs you've already purchased need to be supplemented, fret not.
 You can find most of what you need at Merci, which is conveniently located inside the airport.
-This shop sells some wonderful Napoleones.
+This shop sells some wonderful Napoleones, among other delicacies such as Piayaya.

 If you have time in the city of Bacolod before heading to the airport, you could visit Pendy's on 25th Street.
 They carry a wide selection of food souvenirs, including many that are freshly made right there in the shop.